 How do you use them?

-The poles are light (280g each) and built to handle freeride terrain.
+The poles are light (280g each) and built to handle freeride and touring.
+Many of our team riders love to use them in the park.
 Adjust the length to match your climb or descent, rely on the long grip for quick hand repositioning, and use the detachable strap when security is key or remove it in avalanche terrain for safety.
 Care is simple: keep them dry, protect them from scratches with a strap or bag, and always transport them on top of your skis.

 Are they sustainable?

-Absolutely.
 The poles are made from 100% recycled aluminum, which reduces energy consumption by up to 80% and CO₂ emissions by up to 90% compared to new aluminum.
-Production is anchored in Sweden, using small-scale manufacturers who prioritize fair work conditions and quality craftsmanship.
+Production is anchored in Sweden, using a small-scale manufacturer who prioritizes fair work conditions and quality craftsmanship.
+Production also uses 100% renewable energy.
 And thanks to replaceable parts, these poles are designed to stay with you for many seasons instead of ending up in the waste stream.

 Share this post